 If you haven’t noticed, Google collects a huge amount of your data.

-Google is very convenient – search, email, storage, backup, and many other things are all handled in a central location.
+Google is very convenient – search, email, storage, backup, and many other things are handled in a central location.
 But the cost is your privacy.
-If you’d prefer to avoid this, consider changing the services you use.
+If you’d prefer to avoid this, consider changing your services.

 So one way to instantly increase your privacy is your using private browsers and search engines that are explicitly built to protect your privacy rather than profit from your details.